MirrorNetworking/Mirror/doc/Guides/NetworkBehaviour.md

 With the server-authoritative system of Mirror, the server must use the `NetworkServer.Spawn` function to spawn game objects with Network Identity components.
 Spawning them this way assigns them a `netId` and creates them on clients connected to the server.

-**Note:** This is not a component that you can add to a game object directly.
+**Note 1:** This is not a component that you can add to a game object directly.
 Instead, you must create a script which inherits from `NetworkBehaviour` (instead of the default `MonoBehaviour`), then you can add your script as a component to a game object.

+**Note 2:** Do not apply DontDestroyOnLoad in Awake of a Netwwork Behaviour...do it in Start instead, otherwise it won't get spawned to clients.

 ## Properties
 -   **isLocalPlayer**